Is there evidence for exponential quantum advantage in quantum chemistry?: Conclusions

 Numerical calculations are not mathematical proof of asymptotics with respect to size and error, nor can we exclude EQA in specific problems.
 However, our results suggest that without new and fundamental insights, there may be a lack of generic EQA in this task.
 Identifying a relevant quantum chemical system with strong evidence of EQA remains an open question.

 We did not consider tasks other than ground-state determination, nor do we rule out polynomial speedups.
-Depending on the precise form, polynomial speedups could be associated with useful quantum advantage.
+Depending on the precise form, polynomial quantum speedups could be associated with useful quantum advantage, as even a polynomial classical algorithm does not mean that solutions can be obtained in a practical time.
 Both aspects may prove important in the further development of quantum algorithms in quantum chemistry.
-Finally, we collect some answers to frequently asked questions in Sec.~\ref{sec:FAQ}.
+For further discussion, we refer to the FAQ (see Sec.~\ref{sec:FAQ}).